 If you happen to have product in your hair from the day before this style will be even easier to recreate.
-My hair was already a bit wavy to begin with, but you can easily create the same look if you begin with straight hair instead.
+My hair was already a bit wavy to begin with, but you can easily create the same look if you begin with straight hair as well.
 There are multiple variations of the victory roll so don’t get discouraged if you don’t get it right the first time.
 It takes a lot of practise to get it looking precise and symmetrical.
 As you can see in my video, I went through several stages of smoothing out my hair with a moussing foam wax and hairspray.
 I had a lot of difficulty with this because my hair has many layers in it and is naturally very curly.
 This makes for a lot of pesky short baby hairs and required a fair amount of fiddling around with to make it look polished.

 - Marc Anthony Simply Straight Heat Protect Flat Iron Spray